trickstercache/trickster/docs/caches.md

 The default Filesystem Cache path is `/tmp/trickster`.
 The sample configuration demonstrates how to specify a custom cache path.
 Ensure that the user account running Trickster has read/write access to the custom directory or the application will exit on startup upon testing filesystem access.
 All users generally have access to /tmp so there is no concern about permissions in the default case.

-## BoltDb Cache
+## BoltDB Cache

-The BoltDb Cache is a popular key/value store, created by [Ben Johnson](https://github.com/benbjohnson).
+The BoltDB Cache is a popular key/value store, created by [Ben Johnson](https://github.com/benbjohnson).
 [CoreOS's bbolt fork](https://github.com/coreos/bbolt) is the version implemented in Trickster.
-A BoltDb store is filesystem-based solution that stores the entire database in a single file.
+A BoltDB store is filesystem-based solution that stores the entire database in a single file.
 Trickster, by default, creates the database at `/tmp/trickster/bolt.db` and uses a bucket name of 'trickster' for storing key/value data.
 See the example config file for details on customizing this aspect of your Trickster deployment.
-The same guidance about filesystem permissions described in the Filesystem Cache section above apply to a BoltDb Cache.
+The same guidance about filesystem permissions described in the Filesystem Cache section above apply to a BoltDB Cache.

 ## Redis Cache